-The Americas Beverage segment manufactures aluminum beverage cans, ends and steel crowns and supplies a variety of customers from its operations in the U.S., Brazil, Canada, Colombia and Mexico.
-The U.S. and Canadian beverage can markets are mature markets which have experienced slightly declining volumes in recent years.
-In Brazil, the Company's sales unit volumes have increased in recent years primarily due to market growth.
-In April 2014, the Company commenced production at its new facility in Teresina, Brazil.
-In February 2015, the Company completed its acquisition of Empaque, a leading manufacturer of beverage packaging in Mexico.
-Empaque will be integrated with the Company's existing Americas Beverage business.
+The Americas Beverage segment manufactures aluminum beverage cans, ends, steel crowns, glass bottles and aluminum closures and supplies a variety of customers from its operations in the U.S., Brazil, Canada, Colombia and Mexico.
+The U.S. and Canadian beverage can markets are mature markets which have experienced stable to slightly declining volumes in recent years.
+In Mexico, the Company's sales unit volumes have increased primarily due to market growth and the acquisition of Empaque in February 2015.
+In Brazil, the Company's sales unit volumes have increased in recent years primarily due to market growth driven by increased per capita incomes and consumption, combined with an increased preference for cans over other forms of beverage packaging.